DiegoAlvaradoRivera/DiegoAlvaradoRivera.github.io/index.md

 - **Third place in Latin America at the DataJam Pasos Libres 2020 (LawIT team)**:
 This competition had the goal of developing solutions to face human trafficking.
-To this end, a predictive model was developed to forecast the number of reported human trafficking cases in each of the peruvian regions for each year, taking as inputs a number of socioeconomic indicators.
+To this end, a predictive model was developed to forecast the number of reported human trafficking cases in each of the peruvian regions for each year taking as inputs a number of socioeconomic indicators.
 [link](https://fundacionpasoslibres.org/primera-datajam-mundial-contra-la-trata-de-personas/)